Created by Rachel Raymond, Dietetic Intern

 Even though the Master Cleanse diet is basically a starvation diet, celebrities such as Beyoncé followed this trend and made it even more attractive.

 2003-Dr. Arthur Agatston created the South Beach Diet which he claimed was a doctor-designed, foolproof plan for fast and healthy weight loss.
 He saw that patients were losing weight on the Atkins’ diet, but he was not comfortable with the amount of saturated fat in the diet.
-So, he created a healthier low-carb diet.
+So, he created a healthier low-carb dieting method.

 This diet also involved phases.
 Phase 1 lasted 2 weeks and involved restricting high-carb foods such as fruits and grains.
 Phase 2 is maintained for as long as it takes to achieve goal weight and begins to allow limited portions of good carbs such as whole grains and small portions of fruit.
 In Phase 3, a new lifestyle should have been developed and no foods are truly off limits.
 He recommends that if weight starts to come back on, to repeat phase 1.
-This diet is healthier than the Atkins’ diet because it does allow for high-fiber foods and limits saturated fat, but it’s still a restrictive diet.
+Dieting this way is healthier than the Atkins’ diet because it does allow for high-fiber foods and limits saturated fat, but it’s still a restrictive diet.

 2007-The HCG diet emerged in Kevin Trudeau’s book titled “The Weight Loss Cure, What THEY Don’t Want You To Know.”
 Background: HCG (Human chorionic gonadotropin) is produced in a pregnant woman’s placenta, and it was experimented with in the 70s for weight loss.
 After Trudeau’s book made waves in the diet community, certain professional clinics in the US began offering hCG for weight loss.